ThePrimeagen/vim-fundamentals/course-website/lessons/advanced-text-manipulation-1.md

 Were are getting to the end game of vim.
 There is still so much out there, but for the sake of surveying, this is where we will end.
-We will cover Search and Replace, Quickfix replace, Macros, and finally registers.
+We will cover Search and Replace, Macros, and finally registers.

 ### Search and Replace
 Lets go through a search and replace exercise.
 This should help us get the